Garrett x Viktoria if you tilt your head this way; Garrett v. Viktoria if you tilt it that. Pick your poison. Either translates.

 And then, whispered, dreadful hope: "Robert…?"

 Garrett is still.
 He thinks his heart has stopped.
-Or he would, could he not hear it; the dearest muscle beats into the back of his sternum.
+Or he would, could he not hear it; the muscle beats into the back of his sternum.
 It is a wet metronome: ka-thunk. ka-thunk. ka-

 She gazes for a moment longer before something like reality comes.

-Yet Mistress Moira does not screech for help or demand an explanation in that high-haughty bluebird shrill of slighted nobility Garrett has come to know so well.
+Yet Mistress Moira does not screech for help or demand an explanation in that high-haughty bluebird shrill of slighted nobility Garrett has come to know well.
 She tilts her head, confused, and says, effortless as any teatime chat: "Dear.
 I apologize.
 I'm afraid my wick has burnt down, and I can barely make you out."

 They look at each other, widow and thief.